jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 Sally lives in a very rainy area.
 She's trying to find the day most likely to be sunny.
 She looks at two sources of information to find a day likely to be sunny.

 Weather prediction takes in an object containing two sources of weather info `sources`.
 If both sources contain weather info predicting the same day to be 'sunny', return the day.
-If no days match, return 'replan'
+If no days match, return 'reschedule'.

 Notes:
 - At most, one sunny day will match